learn-co-curriculum/dsc-getting-started-with-numpy/README.md

-# Introducing NumPy
+# Getting Started with NumPy

+## Introduction

 NumPy is one of the main libraries for performing scientific computing in Python.
 Using NumPy, you can create high-performance multi-dimensional arrays, and several tools to work with these arrays.

 A numpy array can store a grid of values.
 All the values must be of the same type. numpy arrays are n-dimensional, and the number of dimensions is denoted the *rank* of the numpy array.
 The shape of an array is a tuple of integers which hold the size of the array along each of the dimensions.

-For more information on numpy, we refer to http://www.numpy.org/.
+For more information on NumPy, we refer to http://www.numpy.org/.

 ## Objectives
-* Know that numpy is imported as np: import numpy as np
-* Understand how to initialize numpy arrays from nested Python lists, and access elements using square brackets
+* Understand how to initialize NumPy arrays from nested Python lists, and access elements using square brackets
-* Understand the shape attribute on numpy arrays
+* Understand the shape attribute on NumPy arrays
-* Understand how to create arrays from scratch including Np.zeros, np.ones, np.full
+* Understand how to create arrays from scratch including np.zeros, np.ones, np.full
-* Learn how to do indexing in arrays
-    * Slicing
-    * Integer indexing
-    * Boolean indexing
 * Learn to perform scalar and vector math

-To work with NumPy arrays, you should import `numpy` first.
+## NumPy array creation and basic operations

-**The naming convention for `numpy` is to import it as `np`.**
+First, remember how the naming for NumPy is to import it as `np`.

 ```python
 import numpy as np
 ```

-## Numpy array creation and basic operations
 One easy way to create a numpy array is from a python list.
 The two are similar in a number of manners but NumPy is optimized in a number of ways for performing mathematical operations, including having a number of built in methods that will be extraordinarily useful.